HigHt3k/EntityComponentSystem/readme.md

-# SKYLOGIC
+# Aircraft Systems Architect
-SkyLogic is a puzzle game developed for and with the ILS (Institute for Aircraft Systems) at the University of Stuttgart to present redundancy concepts in system design to people with no knowledge of the topic.
+Aircraft Systems Architect is a puzzle game developed for and with the ILS (Institute for Aircraft Systems) at the University of Stuttgart to present redundancy concepts in system design to people with no knowledge of the topic.